delphidabbler/ddab-lib-docs/Docs/Fractions/Overview.md

 Example code is included in the documentation of each method, operator overload or property.

 > The current code is beta.
 The interface is liable to change.
-If any bugs are noticed, please report them via the [issue tracker](https://sourceforge.net/p/ddablib/tickets/) on SourceForge.
+If any bugs are noticed, please report them via the [issue tracker](https://github.com/ddablib/fractions/issues) on GitHub (GitHub account required).

 ## Links